Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 We couldn’t stop staring at each other as my friend and hunky monkey man chatted away, shy, fleeting glances from my end – more direct, confident ones from his.

 The animated chatter between my friend and hunky monkey man was in stark contrast to the deep, silent connection that was developing between me and this dreamboat of a guy.
-Their voices seemed far away, like echoes amid the music, pinball machines and video game bings, zips and boings.
-Apparently, they found an instant connection via music;
+Their voices seemed far away, Charlie Brown/Peanuts ‘adult’ echoes meshing with the loud music, shouts of barkers trying to get people to come play games they’d never win for less than $25.00, and video game bings, zips and throttles.

 “Van Halen is nothing without David Lee Roth – nothing.
 I mean, I like one of the albums with Hagar..but you know, still not the same.”
 Monkey said, resulting in my friend perking up on this topic so near and dear to her soul.